-An invocation object MAY contain a property named executableLocation whose value is an artifactLocation object (§3.4) specifying the location of the tool's primary executable file.
+An invocation object MAY contain a property named executableLocation whose value is an artifactLocation object (§3.4) specifying the location of the primary executable file for the program or script that was invoked.

 NOTE 1: This property is defined in the invocation object rather than in the toolComponent object (§3.19) because the identical tool might be invoked from different paths on different machines.